digitranslab/jumpstart/.github/ISSUE_TEMPLATE/02-feature_request.md

 ---
 name: 🚀 Feature request
-about: Suggest an idea for improving ToolJet
+about: Suggest an idea for improving JumpStart
 labels: 'feature request, needs triage'

 ---